 Are real estate agents really unethical?
 What are the ethical problems facing real estate practitioners today?
 Can ethics be taught?
-These are some of the questions addressed in the 15hour program, "Developing Professionalism and Ethical Practices."
-In addition to meeting Iowa's licensing requirements, this course also satisfies NAR membership renewal requirements.
+These are some of the questions addressed in the 15-hour program, "Developing Professionalism and Ethical Practices."
+In addition to meeting lowa's licensing requirements, this course also satisfies NAR membership renewal requirements.